abhisheknaik96/abhisheknaik96.github.io/_posts/2023-04-10-Fibonacci-LinAlg.md

 |:--:|
 | *Method 5 of computing matrix powers by iterative squaring is slower than DP for smaller numbers, but the speedup is apparent for larger numbers.* |

+As you likely have guessed, this is an $$O(\log n)$$ method.

-Guess what the spiky pattern is?
+Guess what the spiky-but-regular pattern is?

-Answer at the end of the post (I don't like leaving things to the reader <i>"as an exercise"</i>...)
+Hint: note which numbers correspond to a dip in computation time.

 ---